nickoala/telepot/README.md

    ...
 ```

-A chosen inline result has this structure:
+A chosen inline result has this structure (refer to [Bot API](https://core.telegram.org/bots/api#choseninlineresult) for the fields' meanings):

 ```python
 {u'from': {u'first_name': u'Nick', u'id': 999999999},